leafliber/wearable_project_django/README.md

 ## 2. How to use
-You have to install before use. run the server
+You have to install before use.
+run the server:
 ```shell
 pdm run server
 ```